 It was super short and entertaining to read!
 Just what I was looking for in terms of lighthearted fiction.
 Next up for when I'm feeling Shakespeare again is Hamlet so I can finally have read the source material for the "to be or not to be" soliloquy that I'm strangely familiar with ever since my friends had to memorize it freshman year of college.

-I picked this book up from the local library I pass everyday to and from work in Albuquerque.
-I had loved See No Stranger and wanted to read more about love as a concept. bell hooks had also been heavily cited in many of the things I've enjoyed reading, including See No Stranger.
+I'm spending the summer working at a Public Defender's office in Albuquerque, New Mexico.
+I picked this book up from the local library I pass everyday on my walk to and from my office.
+I had loved See No Stranger and wanted to read more about love as a concept.
+Bell hooks had also been heavily cited in many of the things I've enjoyed reading, including See No Stranger.
 So when I walked into the library and saw a central display with All About Love by bell hooks I was like "okay I know what I'm reading next lol".

 Unfortunately, I set my expectations too high, and felt this book didn't necessarily live up to them.